OS recommendations to blind people

 All apple systems have a screen reader called “Voice over” that can be turned on at any time by pressing cmd+f5 where cmd is the key next to the space on the left.
 You can get a quick start guide by pressing ctrl+option+cmd+f8, so all three keys next to the space bar and then f8.

 The system itself is pretty much completely accessible, although voice over doesn’t interact well with the default terminal application.
-I recommend using tdsr if you want to use the terminal applications a lot.
+I recommend using tdsr if you want to use the terminal applications.
 Third party applications depends a lot on how they’re made.
 Most applications I ended up installing were quite usable, which isn’t that much.

 For web browsers, there’s safari, and various google forks work quite well.
 I had trouble trying out firefox however.
 One thing to note when using chromium-based browsers is that arrow keys don’t let you move through the text like usually, not until you press f7 to get into karet browsing.